KNX-IOT/knx-iot.github.io/_pages/architecture.md

   The simplicity and boundedness of these interface definitions allow them to be rapidly implemented on any chosen OS/target.
   Such an implementation constitutes a "port". ![porting layer](/assets/images/porting.png)

+* message pump: All sending and received message are handled via a message pump.
+  This means that no threading, semaphores or critical sections are used in the code.
+The message pump is dependend on the OS.
+  The message pump is most of the time created in main.
+Examples of Windows and Linux are supplied.

 * Callbacks: When there is specific functionallity that needs a manufactorer implementation, Callbacks are implemented in the stack.
   Typical functionality that is manufactorer dependend: